Sydney-Informatics-Hub/copy_xlsx_styles/README.md

-# xlsx-style-copy
+# copy-xlsx-styles

-Tool to copy excel styles from an exemplar to a dumped data worksheet
+Tool to copy Excel styles from an exemplar worksheet to a dumped data worksheet